 7. A dedicated amateur photographer.

 Anybody can take decent pictures with their phones nowadays, but by “anybody,” I do not mean you on this day.
 You will be busy.
 You may be IN lots of pictures, but you will probably not have the time or presence of mind to take them.
-I think this is a great job for some young relative who has to come to the party but doesn’t really want to and who would be happy to have an important job to do (especially if you throw an iTunes gift card or something similar into the bargain).
+I think this is a great job for some young relative who has to come to the party but doesn’t really want to and who would be happy to have an important job to do (especially if you throw a gift card or something similar into the bargain).

 8. Accessible answers to your guests’ FAQs.